jennifer-spillane/quality_review/quality_workflow.md

 -n half_species_alns

 Now I have the alignment files for the good dataset (I can just do the same thing for the bad), but I need to know which species are actually in these alignments.

+### Getting TCA/ICA scores for common gene trees

+I want to examine the partitions that are common to both the good and bad datasets.
+I've written tons of scripts that pull various interesting files out of directories into new collections, and this one is called "pull_certain_gene_trees.py".

+To run it, I'll need a list of partition names that correspond to the names of the gene trees I'm after.
+Then just a path to the directory containing the gene trees to pull from, and a new directory to house the gene trees I end up pulling using the script.

+I already have a list of the partition names that are common to both datasets (/mnt/lustre/macmaneslab/jlh1023/phylo_qual/actual_final/comparisons/common_to_both.txt) so I can use that for the first argument.

+I'll have to run this for the good and bad datasets, because even though they are the same partitions by identity, they do not contain identical sequences (that's the whole point - some of them were assembled much better than others).

+Now I'll head into the good dataset tree directory (/mnt/lustre/macmaneslab/jlh1023/phylo_qual/actual_final/good/trees) and I can run the script like this:

+> /mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/pull_certain_gene_trees.py -t /mnt/lustre/macmaneslab/jlh1023/phylo_qual/actual_final/comparisons/common_to_both.txt -d /mnt/lustre/macmaneslab/jlh1023/phylo_qual/actual_final/good/trees/gene_trees/ -n /mnt/lustre/macmaneslab/jlh1023/phylo_qual/actual_final/good/trees/good_common_gene_trees/

+Then I can cat them all together (into a file called all_good_common_gene_trees.tre) and run the raxml command on them:
+>raxmlHPC-PTHREADS-SSE3 -f i -m PROTGAMMAWAG -t correct_tree_branches.tre -z all_good_common_gene_trees.tre -n common_trees

+All of the files that are the result of these runs in their respective directories should have "common_trees" at the end of them.

+Overall scores:

+Good dataset common partition trees:
+Tree certainty for this tree: 13.614095
+Relative tree certainty for this tree: 0.378169
+Tree certainty including all conflicting bipartitions (TCA) for this tree: 13.479639 Relative tree certainty including all conflicting bipartitions (TCA) for this tree: 0.374434

+Bad dataset common partition trees:
+Tree certainty for this tree: 12.513293
+Relative tree certainty for this tree: 0.347591
+Tree certainty including all conflicting bipartitions (TCA) for this tree: 12.188808 Relative tree certainty including all conflicting bipartitions (TCA) for this tree: 0.338578